kaspth/conventional_extensions/README.md

 end
 ```

-Now, `Post.new.mailroom` works and `Post.instance_method(:mailroom).source_location` points to the right extension file and line.
+Now, `Post.new.mailroom` works and `Post.instance_method(:mailroom).source_location` points to the extension file and line.

 #### Defining a class method in an extension

-Since we're reopening the class we can also define class methods directly:
+Since we're reopening `Post` we can also define class methods directly:

 ```ruby
 # lib/post/extensions/cool.rb